-Stellantis Life Insurance Europe covers two lines of business which are Other Life and Income Protection Insurance.
-The reserving methodology applied by the Company consists of the Premium Provision ('PP') and the Provision for Claims Outstanding ('PCO'
+Stellantis Insurance Europe covers three lines of business which are Miscellaneous Financial Loss, Marine, Aviation & Transport and Income Protection Insurance.
+As from 2021, Stellantis Insurance Europe started accepting reinsurance for the Other Motor Insurance line of business, where the Company acts as the reinsurer.
+The reserving methodology applied by the Company consists of the Premium Provision ('PP') and the Provision for Claims Outstanding ('PCO').
+There were no changes to the assumptions used in the calculation of the technical provisions when compared to the previous period.